WalkerMx/AutoCrispy/README.md

     -Push the button.

-  As the textures dump, new Waifu2x'd textures are generated, and the originals are optionally deleted.
+  As the textures dump, new upscaled textures are generated, and the originals are optionally deleted.

-  Also, make sure you have enough VRAM if you use multithreading.
+  Also, make sure you have enough VRAM if you use multithreading, especially with Caffe.
 More threads & higher upscales dramatically increase the memory requirements!

 # About Backends:
    Each of the backends have their own characteristics and quirks when used with AutoCrispy: